 Montmartre is one of the best aera to have a typical parisian dinner or to enjoy a show in a cabaret.

-Visiting Paris in 2 days on a budget: cheap activities
+Things to do in Paris in 2 days in a budget: cheap activities

 There are ways to save some money when visiting the capital.
 Here are some tips to enjoy Paris without spending too much during your 2-day visit.